 Difficulty: Easy

-Remember never to attempt entering a canyon if heavy rain has just occurred, or if rain is forecast due to the risk of flash flooding.
+Remember never to attempt entering a canyon if heavy rain has just occurred, or if rain is forecast, due to the risk of flash flooding.

 Starting the trail

-At first, the narrow path through the bush is very obvious and in great condition.
+The narrow path through the bush is very obvious and in great condition.

-Follow the path for another 250m when you will arrive at a huge pagoda, with a crevice in it which is filled with small rocks (you can’t miss them).
+Follow the path for another 200m when you will arrive at a huge pagoda, with a crevice in it which is filled with small rocks (you can’t miss them).

 Into the canyon

-It’s the only scramble in the whole walk, so if you’re fine with this one, you won’t have any trouble in the canyon itself.
+It’s the only scramble of the whole walk, so if you’re fine with this one, you won’t have any trouble in the canyon itself.
 Continue along the path for 100m and then you’ll be at the opening of the first constriction.

 The first constriction

-At the narrowest point is where you’ll find the amazing swirly walls, don’t forget to look up any time there is an opening at the top.
+At the narrowest point is where you’ll find the most amazing swirly walls, don’t forget to look up any time there is an opening at the top.
 The rock formations are just beautiful.

-The whole experience is fantastic and the only downside is that the first constriction is just 180m long.
+The whole experience is fantastic and the only downside is that the first constriction is just 40m long.
 I wanted it to go on for so much longer!

-You then have roughly another 100m to go before you reach the second constriction.
+You then have roughly another 250m to go before you reach the second constriction.

 The second constriction

-Just over 100m later you’ll sadly pop out of the canyon into a wide open area.
+Just over 40m later you’ll sadly pop out of the canyon into a wide open area.

 There is a little track which takes you to a view over Wolgan Valley after a couple of minutes - although the view is heavily obscured by foliage so it’s not a must do.
+It’s also even more overgrown now than when we first walked this track, in stark contrast to the trail into the canyon.

 As virtually the entire trail is flat, this is an easy adventure with a big pay off.